-4.1.9.
+4.1.8.
 Weather Bureau Army Navy (WBAN)

 Some stations are identified in this report as WBAN stations.
-This is a station identification system rather than a true weather/climate network.
+This is a station identification system rather than a true weather or climate network.
 Stations identified with WBAN are largely historical stations that reported meteorological observations on the WBAN weather observation forms that were common during the early and middle parts of the twentieth century.
 The use of WBAN numbers to identify stations was one of the first attempts in the U.S. to use a coordinated station numbering scheme between several weather station networks, such as the COOP and SAO networks.

-4.1.10.
+4.1.9.
 Other Networks

-The University of Alaska - Southeast (UAS) operates the Fish Creek Study Site, southwest of Juneau near the Eagle Crest Ski Area.
-This site measures near-real-time weather data, including at least temperature, precipitation (rain and snow), snow depth, and wind.
 In addition to the major networks mentioned above, there are various networks that are operated for specific purposes by specific organizations or governmental agencies or scientific research projects.
-These networks could be present within SEAN but have not been identified in this report.
+These networks could be present within SWAN but have not been identified in this report.
 Some of the commonly used networks include the following:

-- NOAA upper-air stations - Federal and state departments of transportation - U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - USGS hydrologic stations - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners
+- NOAA upper-air stations - Federal and state departments of transportation

+- U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners